 We need to think carefully about our eating habits.
 All too often we allow our lifestyles and priorities to cause us to lose focus on important things like nutrition and diet.
-As children, most of us are lucky to have parents who planned our meals and took their nutritional content seriously.
+As children, most of us are lucky to have parents who plan our meals and take their nutritional content seriously.
 As parents ourselves, we may be doing the same for our children whilst putting ourselves last.
 This is a huge mistake!
 We can be so work-driven and consumed by life’s activity that we make costly, convenient and calorie-filled choices without considering the nutritional value.

 We Are What We Eat!

 The age-old adage is true!
 Nutrient sources do have different effects on our mood, and we also have to consider the chemical content of the food we consume.
 When we eat food with colourants, preservatives and other additives they may trigger mechanisms that put unnecessary pressures on our organs and potentially lead to disease in the long run.
 Natural food sources are the best as they pose no potential risks to our health in the long run.
 Natural chemicals contain many proteins that are identical in composition to essential amino acid structures in our bodies.
 These food sources can be processed more efficiently due to our need for proteins, sugars, carbohydrates, fats, vitamins, minerals and fibre in our diets.